mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The unsuitability of many Ancient devices for human or Vargr use undermines these theories, however, but Ancient sites and artefacts have been found that are obviously intended for humans or Vargr.
-Proponents of the ‘we are the Ancients’ theories take this as proof of their claims and suggest that the other artefacts were created for the use of alien allies or servitors, or perhaps even for sale.
+Proponents of the 'we are the Ancients' theories take this as proof of their claims and suggest that the other artefacts were created for the use of alien allies or servitors, or perhaps even for sale.
 However, this is all conjecture.
 There is little proof that the scattering